kyebinan/toolbox/web-methods/api_testing.md

 Take advantage of differences in processing logic.
 For example, an API may be secure when handling JSON data but susceptible to injection attacks when dealing with XML.
 To change the content type, modify the Content-Type header, then reformat the request body accordingly.
 You can use the Content type converter BApp to automatically convert data submitted within requests between XML and JSON.

+## Using Intruder to find hidden endpoints

+Once you have identified some initial API endpoints, you can use Intruder to uncover hidden endpoints.
+For example, consider a scenario where you have identified the following API endpoint for updating user information:

+PUT /api/user/update

+To identify hidden endpoints, you could use Burp Intruder to find other resources with the same structure.
+For example, you could add a payload to the /update position of the path with a list of other common functions, such as delete and add.

+When looking for hidden endpoints, use wordlists based on common API naming conventions and industry terms.
+Make sure you also include terms that are relevant to the application, based on your initial recon.